 Sometimes you need a recipe for a bake sale, work party, friends dropping over, afternoon tea or picnic.
 This recipe is versatile and ticks all of those on a needs basis!

 Often referred to as Millionaire's shortbread, caramel shortbread or caramel squares the common denominator is yum, yum and yummo!

-- butter: we use this in both the caramel filling of the slice and the base of the slice.
-Butter is one of the 3 ingredients needed to make caramel
+- Butter: we use this in both the caramel filling of the slice and the base of the slice.
+Butter is one of the 3 ingredients needed to make the caramel.

-- butter: this is the 2nd use of butter in the ingredients.
+- Butter (slice base): this is the 2nd use of butter in the ingredients.
 This time we are using it to bring together the blitzed biscuits to form the base of the slice.
 We melt this in the microwave

 Here are the step by step instructions to make the recipe.
 You will need a cake tin and food processor for the initial steps.